sasank89/AI-Deep-Learning-Lab-2024/sessions/idc/README.md

 ## Pre-course instructions

-This session will include a mix of presentation mechanisms, including slide presentations, live demonstrations of the IDC website and related software, and Python notebooks using [Google Colaboratory](https://colab.research.google.com/) (Google Colab).
+This session will include a mix of a slide presentation, live demonstrations of the IDC website and related software, and Python notebooks using [Google Colaboratory](https://colab.research.google.com/) (Google Colab).

 For the best educational experience, you must bring your own laptop computer, since the components that will be demonstrated are not optimized for tablet or smartphone devices.
 If you choose to experiment with the Python notebooks, you will also need a Google account (even if temporary) to access Colab.